lokalportal/eslint-plugin-import-sort-sources/README.md

-# require imports to be sorted alphabeticly considering source
+# Require imports to be sorted alphabeticly considering source

 When declaring multiple imports, some developers prefer to sort imports alphabetically after theire sources keep imports at the same line-number.